drexelwireless/iot-sensor-framework/README.md

 * `client_r420.sh` to use Impinj Speedway R420 RFID Reader

 #### Shutdown
-1. In the directory running the visualizer, create a file called 'quit'.
-2. Create a file called 'quit' in the directory running the server to terminate the web server.
+1. Create a file called 'quit' in the directory running the server to terminate the web server.
-3. Create a file called 'quit' in the directory running the interrogator to terminate the interrogator.
+2. Create a file called 'quit' in the directory running the interrogator to terminate the interrogator.
-4. Run `killall mysqld` to terminate MySQL.
+3. Run `killall mysqld` to terminate MySQL.
-5. Remove any 'quit' files before running the software again.
+4. Remove any 'quit' files before running the software again.

 #### Export to .db file
 Before running the following, make sure MySQL and webserver are running.